kontron/u-boot-smarc-sal28/board/kontron/sl28/README.md

 The LS1028A processors starts its boot process with a reset configuration word.
 This RCW can also contain a small set of interpreted commands, including conditions.
-(Usually) the last command of the RCW copies a bootloader from a storage device the internal SRAM and jumps to its entry point.
+(Usually) the last command of the RCW copies a bootloader from a storage device to the internal SRAM and jumps to its entry point.
 It is also possible to skip the copying and do execute-in-place from SPI flash, which is mapped to a memory window at `2000_0000h`.